Mashcal-Projects/PDF_Chatbot/README.md

 Langchain

-Google Generative AI

 Faiss

 Dotenv

 # About:

-This application is built using Streamlit, a Python library for creating interactive web apps, and integrates with Gemini, a conversational AI model, to provide an intuitive interface for querying text from PDF files.
+This application is built using Streamlit, a Python library for creating interactive web apps, and integrates with OpenAI, a conversational AI model, to provide an intuitive interface for querying text from PDF files.